gabrielbarbosanascimento/Up-Clock/README.md

 - Dependencies

-Build dependencies: `dh-python, debhelper, python3-distutils-extra` Runtime dependencies: ``gir1.2-glib-2.0, gir1.2-gtk-3.0, gir1.2-webkit2-4.0`
+Build dependencies: `dh-python, debhelper, python3-distutils-extra`

-- To run this application,
+Runtime dependencies: `gir1.2-glib-2.0, gir1.2-gtk-3.0, gir1.2-webkit2-4.0`

-- Open the Terminal and enter the directory
+- To run this application, open a Terminal and enter the directory of the source code

 ```bash
 $ cd Up-Clock